 This phrase, “wearing out the saints,” came up in conversation one day, and based upon that conversation, it is clear to me that it begs an explanation and answers.

-Depending on what version of the Bible you are using, wear out is also translated as:
+Depending on what version of the bible you are using, to wear out is also translated as:

-To afflict, on the other hand, has a broad range of violence attached to it.
-I can remember the knuckle to the head in grade school, but it can also mean beheadings.
+Afflict, however, has a sizable range of violence attached to it.
+I remember the knuckle to the head in grade school, but it can also mean beheadings.